robblovell/plugin-missing-setup-function/README.md

 # plugin-missing-setup-function

-This repo describes a problem with the serverless esbuild plugin.
-See: [Serverless EsBuild Issue #359](https://github.com/floydspace/serverless-esbuild/issues/359)
+This repo describes a problem with plugins with plugins that have functions in configuration in serverless framework plugins.

 ## Issue Reports
 See: